spiritu-santi/Shortfalls/README.md

 The R code was last updated March 10, 2023 (KewCleaning.R) and contains all the functions necessary to process the geographic data as obtained from GBIF and harmonize it against Kew's World Checklist of Vascular Plants (https://powo.science.kew.org/).

+When using the code please cite:
+- Ramírez-Barahona S, Cuervo-Robayo AP, Magallón S. 2022.
+Assessing digital accessible botanical knowledge and priorities for (re)exploration and discovery of plant diversity across Mesoamerica.